dfinity/sns-testing/README.md

    to get the canister id.
    After this step, the SNS is able to manage the canister.

-4. Upgrade your dapp by submitting an SNS proposal that can be voted on using the SNS developer neuron.
+4. (Optionally) upgrade your dapp by submitting an SNS proposal that can be voted on using the SNS developer neuron.

+   The purpose of this step is to check that your dapp could be upgraded after the SNS is already created but before the swap begins, for example, to issue a hotfix.

    This step requires your dapp repo to have an upgrade script that interacts with the replica via the 8080 port.